gothinkster/angular-realworld-example-app/README.md

 We're currently working on some docs for the codebase (explaining where functionality is located, how it works, etc) but the codebase should be straightforward to follow as is.
 We've also released a [step-by-step tutorial w/ screencasts](https://thinkster.io/tutorials/building-real-world-angular-2-apps) that teaches you how to recreate the codebase from scratch.

-### Making requests to the backend API

-For convenience, we have a live API server running at https://conduit.productionready.io/api for the application to make requests against.
-You can view [the API spec here](https://github.com/GoThinkster/productionready/blob/master/api) which contains all routes & responses for the server.

-The source code for the backend server (available for Node, Rails and Django) can be found in the [main RealWorld repo](https://github.com/gothinkster/realworld).

-If you want to change the API URL to a local server, simply edit `src/environments/environment.ts` and change `api_url` to the local server's URL (i.e. `localhost:3000/api`).
-Please note you will probably need to use a proxy in order to avoid Cross-Origin Resource (CORS) issues. (more info: [Proxying to a backend server](https://angular.io/guide/build#proxying-to-a-backend-server) )

 # Getting started

 Make sure you have the [Angular CLI](https://github.com/angular/angular-cli#installation) installed globally.
 We use [Yarn](https://yarnpkg.com) to manage the dependencies, so we strongly recommend you to use it. you can install it from [Here](https://yarnpkg.com/en/docs/install), then run `yarn install` to resolve all dependencies (might take a minute).